LukasFuchs/GeoModBox.jl/docs/src/man/AdvTwoD.md

 Alternatively, phase IDs (linked to properties like constant density or viscosity) can be advected to simulate compositional heterogeneity.
 Property interpolation is performed at vertices or centroids depending on the required context (e.g., viscosity for the momentum equations).
 For the centroids, the extended centroid field must be used.

 Caution is required when interpolating properties between the grid and tracers, especially when those properties influence the governing equations (e.g., viscosity in momentum conservation).
+The tracer routine enables different averaging schemes (arithmetic, harmonic, and geometric means) to map the tracer properties on the centroids or vertices using a bilinear interpolation scheme considering four surrounding finite difference grid cells for each numerical node.

 Currently, no new tracers are inserted where needed, limiting the applicability of this approach for coupled temperature-momentum models.